-Remove the intelligence, let the computer simply generate sequences of 13 letters randomly, and, as we saw in the previous paragraph, you are likely to be waiting a very long time for it to arrive at the desired target.
+Remove the intelligence, let the computer simply generate sequences of 13 letters randomly, and, as we saw earlier, you are likely to be waiting a very long time for it to arrive at the desired target.
 In fact, with those kind of odds, most mathematicians would rate it as impossible.

 Of course, in DNA there are only four different letters, not 26.
 So for a 13-letter sequence there are 268,435,456 different alternatives.
-However, when it comes to abiogenesis, no-one in their right mind would claim the first living organism would only require such a tiny amount of information.
+This is still an enormous obstacle for evolution, but when it comes to abiogenesis, no-one in their right mind would claim the first living organism would only require such a tiny amount of information.

 If you were able to try one billion different sequences every second, it would take 50, 920, 800, 000, 000, 000, 000, 000, 000, 000, 000, 000, 000, 000, 000 years to have produced every one.
 Since the Earth was only supposed to have formed 4.6 billion years ago and life begun 3.8 billion years ago, this gives less than one billion years for random processes to have assembled coding for the first living thing.
 Against such massive odds it is difficult for the mind to comprehend them.